SimKev2/SimKev2.github.io/index.markdown

 Hello!
 I am Kevin Simons, currently employed as a Senior Software Engineer on the Infrastructure Product team at [Workiva](https://www.workiva.com/).
-My experience is a mix of typical software engineering as well as a healthy dose of site reliability engineering.
+My experience is a mix of typical software engineering as well as a healthy dose of DevOps.

 Some of my favorite projects I have been involved with include: